The Show What You Wrote is BBC Radio 4’s comedy sketch show - written by you.

 It is possible that a re-written sketch may still not make the finished production recording.

 You will be paid for any sketches you write that air on Radio 4.
-Payments will go out at the end of the series - this means if you have sketches in different episodes, you’ll accumulate your fee and be paid a lump sum after the final transmission date.
+Payments go out at the end of the series - this means if you have sketches in different episodes, you’ll accumulate your fee and be paid a lump sum after the final transmission date.

 There is a flat fee for all non-commissioned material (regardless of the writer’s previous experience).
 This is:

-• £18 per 30 seconds for sketches.
+£40 per minute, or £20 per 30 seconds for sketches.

-So, there are very few rules as to your content.
+There are very few rules as to your content.
 BUT there are a few in terms of how you get your work to us!
 Please read these very carefully as if you submit your work inappropriately we might not be able to include it in the show.

-- The submission deadline is Friday 29th March at midday – we will not look at sketches that arrive any later.
+• The submission deadline is 28th February 2014 at midday – we will not look at sketches that arrive any later.

-- If you’re submitting work for more than one episode, please group your sketches by episode and send as separate emails.
+• If you’re submitting work for more than one episode, please group your sketches by episode and send as separate emails.

 • Please mark each of your sketches on every page with a header that includes:

--Your email address
+• Your email address

--The title of your sketch
+• The title of your sketch

--The episode it relates to
+• The episode it relates to

 This is really important for making sure you get paid if your work is broadcast.

-- Bear in mind your sketches may be edited and adjusted by our script editors, although as far as possible, we will endeavour to give you feedback and time to make changes to your work yourself.
+• Bear in mind your sketches may be edited and adjusted by our script editors, although as far as possible, we will endeavour to give you feedback and time to make changes to your work yourself.

-- You’ll notice that there’s not very much swearing in Radio Comedy.
+• You’ll notice that there’s not very much swearing in Radio Comedy.
 So it’s probably best if you don’t send us material that relies on adult language for its punchlines, as you might have to change it.

-- Finally, keep your sketches short – the funniest sketches are no more than three pages long.
+• Finally, keep your sketches short – the funniest sketches are no more than three pages long.

-- Be imaginative.
+• Be imaginative.

-- Submit your material to email@example.com.
+• Submit your material to email@example.com.

 • That’s it!
 Happy writing!

-Read this script from the BBC Radio Drama archive.
+Read these scripts from the BBC TV Drama archive.

-Read this script from the BBC Radio Drama archive.
+Read these scripts from the BBC TV Drama archive.

 Content from Twitter.
 Learn more about content from Twitter.